brentstone/cmsgemos/.github/CONTRIBUTING.md

 | `Type: Answer` | search [`cmsgemos`][search-cmsgemos-repo-label-answer] for issues | search [`cms-gem-daq-project`][search-cms-gem-daq-project-label-answer] for issues | Issue will answer a previously referenced question|

 #### Issue and Pull Request Labels
-Maintainers will (hopefully) attach a priority based on the information given in the issue/PR.
+Maintainers (or a triage bot) will (hopefully) attach a priority based on the information given in the issue/PR.

 | Label name | `cms-gem-daq-project/cmsgemos` :mag_right: | `cms-gem-daq-project` :mag_right: | Description |
 | ---------- |:------------------------------------------ |:--------------------------------- |:----------- |